TASEWA/Expense-Tracker/Week-1-MoM.md

 		April 9, 2021
 			Finished the user profile page
-			Created an extra page for the edit user profile functionality April 11, 2021
+			Created an extra page for the edit user profile functionality April 10, 2021
+			Made some changes to refine the code
+		April 11, 2021
 			Modified dashboard, user profile, welcome, and login pages to add the navigation functionality Learned commands to push/pull code from the repository